-A rare collection of picture stories created before the invention of the
+A rare collection of picture stories which were

 2007 by the University of Bristol.

 The seven sets of hand-tinted magic lantern slides

 nineteenth century slides tell stories with titles such as Christmas

-in Paradise, The Matron's Story and the Workhouse Boy.
+in Paradise, The Matron's Story, and the Workhouse Boy.

 nineteenth century, they eventually fell out of favour after the

 makes this archive even more precious'.

 The magic lantern was the ancestor of the modern slide

 the image could be projected onto a screen.